alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-06-03-rabbitmq-patterns.markdown

 ### Receiving messages

 Inside the client, for receiving messages, one can set `prefetchCount` to load multiple messages.
 However, if the server crashes, these will all remain unacknowledged even if processed.

-For queue declaration we have the following parameters:

- - *durable: false* : messages will not be persisted to disk.
-Even if set to true, each message should have the durable flag turn on for persistence
- - *exclusive: false* : if set to true, messages can only be consumed by this connection.
-Anyone can publish though.
- - *autoDelete: false* : if true, the queue is deleted when there are no more consumers.
-However, if there are no consumers ever on the queue, it is not deleted.

 ```csharp
 if (cthread != System.Threading.Thread.CurrentThread.ManagedThreadId)